Chalarangelo/mini.css/docs/v3/DEVLOG.md

 - Apparently the `-webkit-clip-path` is necessary for best support.
 Remind **hugging cat** every time from now on.
 - Removed legacy support from `tooltip`'s tail.
 I mean everything uses `calc` now, so what's the use to keep that in?
 - I am removing `-webkit-transform`, it seems unnecessary now.

+## 20171211

+- Added `.modal` component.
+Breaking changes to comply with the new guidelines (i.e. apply the class on the `checkbox` element, not the element after it, much like `.drawer`).
+Cleaned up a little bit, dealt with a few problems here and there.
+Custom styling for the `.modal-close`, not bound to anything else.